Exploring the often surprising links between concepts, themes and people in classical music, from medieval to modern

 Saturday, 4 p.m. – 5 p.m.Rebroadcast Sunday, 2 p.m. – 3 p.m.on Music Station

-"On Connections we focus on music that draws directly from other works or composers, or shares a common theme or inspiration," explains host Stephen Peithman.
-"There are great stories to tell -- and great music, too."
+"On Connections we focus on links between works or composers, and music that shares a common theme or inspiration," explains host Stephen Peithman.
+"It all adds up to great stories and great music."

-- For a list of recordings used in each program, click on the program's title below, after the program has aired.
+For more information on a program, click on the program's title below.
+A list of featured recordings is added once the program has aired.

 Respighi's Ancient Airs and Dances--and the original Renaissance lute pieces that inspired him

 The astonishing impact of Nicolo Paganini's 24th Caprice for Solo Violin